EdwinAhl/DD2482-Executable-tutorial/scenario1/step2.md

-# An insecure solution Part 2 - Using Python
+# An Insecure Solution Part 2 - Using Python
-## Setup Python Virtual Environment
+## Setup a Python virtual environment
-To run a python program that connects to the database and retrieves data, we first setup a python virtual envionment to make the rest of the setup easier.
+To run a python program that connects to the database and retrieves data, we first setup a Python virtual envionment to make the rest of the setup easier.

 Install the environment:
 ```plain